 Scholarship Opportunities for Texas High School Seniors Entering College

-In 1990, Vinson & Elkins created the V&E Scholars Program to defray the costs of a college education for historically underrepresented students with strong academic credentials, an interest in the legal profession, and financial need.
-The Program awards seven scholarships each year to diverse high school students in Houston, Dallas, and Austin.
+In 1990, Vinson & Elkins created the V&E Scholars Program to defray the costs of a college education for students with strong academic credentials, an interest in the legal profession, and financial need.
+The Program awards seven scholarships each year to high school students in Houston, Dallas, and Austin.

 In addition to receiving a $10,000 scholarship, each V&E Scholar is offered summer internships at Vinson & Elkins if the Firm hosts an intern program that summer, mentoring from V&E attorneys, and reimbursement for an LSAT preparatory course.

 V&E Scholars have gone on to the nation’s most prestigious universities, and many have attended top law schools.
 Whether our Scholars are in law school, the State Department, or at major corporations, V&E continues to be extremely proud of our recipients’ accomplishments and excited for their futures.
-In total, V&E has awarded 182 diversity scholarships to high school seniors.
+In total, V&E has awarded 189 scholarships to high school seniors.

 Eligibility and Submission Requirements